Home page | More useful articles | Search for more information | Purple Crayon Bookstores

 (rep's note: I get several unsolicited portfolio/samples presentations every week, and I'm forever surprised how few demonstrate their storytelling abilities in the above manner! -- and how few remember to send a SASE!)

-A wonderful link: How to Put a Children's Illustrator Portfolio Together by Juana Martinez
+A wonderfully useful link: How to Put a Children's Illustrator Portfolio Together by Juana Martinez

 First appeared in the SCBWI Metro NY newsletter June 2002.